 Other interesting tourist destinations around Alipurduar include Hatipota, Raimatang and others.
 Chilapata forests are also not very far.
 Hasimara is about 35 kilometers from Alipurduar and Chilapata forests starts from Hasimara onwards.

 Bhutanghat is another popular tourist destination within the Buxa Tiger reserve near Alipurduar.
 Situated deep inside the forest Bhutanghat is a popular picnic spot as well as good sight seeing option.

 Trekking in Alipurduar:

 Alipurduar does not deprive the trek lovers.
-A day trek to Buxa hill through dense forest track reaches Buxa fort and further up to Rovers Point and then leads to Rupam Valley in Bhutan Hill.
+A day trek to Buxa hill through dense forest track reaches Buxa fort and further up to Rovers Point and then leads to Rupam Valley in Bhutan Hill (2 to 3 days).

 Jayanti Mahakal trek is another popular route that leads to a stalactite cave near Bhutan boarder.
 This trek is also very popular among the pilgrims who visit the cave to offer prayer to their deity.